Diamond vs. wholesaler

 Proof of funds at offer time

-Every offer we send comes with a bank-verified proof-of-funds letter attached, in the name of the entity on the contract.
+Every offer we send comes with a bank-verified proof-of-funds letter attached, showing the capital behind the deal is real and committed before you sign.
 You do not have to ask for it.
 You can take that letter to your bank, your attorney, or your agent and verify it independently before you sign anything.

 Texas-based title companies